 Trekking in Nepal is about much more than simply the challenge of hiking in the Himalayas.
-For many, it’s a once in a lifetime experience to bare witness to myriad of ancient traditions and culture, ecological diversity and an abundance of natural beauty incomparable to anywhere else in the world.
+For many, it’s a once in a lifetime experience to bear witness to a myriad of ancient traditions and culture, ecological diversity, and an abundance of natural beauty incomparable to anywhere else in the world.
 These reasons are why thousands continue to come and return to Nepal every year.

 Nepal Trekking Packages for 2020 Trekking in Nepal is no longer limited solely to adventure seekers.no matter your age there is a suitable trek for anyone.